 Now, glue the edges of the bottom lid to the edges of the luminary box.

 Repeat for the other luminaries and let dry.
 When it’s all dry, add a couple tea lights to light it up.
 These would be a great gift to give to friends and neighbors to spread the light of Christ to others.

-GET YOUR FREE NATIVITY LUMINARY CUT FILES TO MAKE YOUR OWN.
+GET YOUR FREE NATIVITY LUMINARY CUT FILES IN MY RESOURCE LIBRARY.